 By just thanking them for the appreciation and then evaluating our own achievements and efforts in a very uncritical manner.

 Appreciation And Action

-For example, a person who appreciates music, spends time, effort and money to listen to music, or play an instrument or support an artist.
+For example, a person who appreciates music, spends time, effort, and money to listen to music, or plays an instrument or supports an artist.

 If a person appreciates organic farming, he will probably learn to grow his own vegetables or at least make sure he supports organic farmers at his local farmer’s market.

 Hence appreciation is not limited to praising a person’s abilities and achievements.
 It extends to taking action in a certain direction, and appreciation forms the basis of that action.